VivianKuKu/CASA0018_Deep-Learning-for-Sensor-Network_Potholes-Detection/README.md

 - your inspiration for making the project
 - examples that it is based on.

+Cities are devoting to create various mobility choices for citizens.
+Multiple choices of vehicles are encouraged to achieve XX
+Mobility, Last mile, e-scooter, walkable city, last-mile, 10-min city

 *probably ~200 words and images are good!*

 ## Research Question
-Can mobile phone be applied to detect potholes on the roads?
+Can a mobile phone be applied to detect potholes on the roads?

 *probably 1 or 2 sentences*